In brief

 When to Choose Each

-Choose polymer clay if: the piece is jewelry, the piece needs to survive water or sweat, the piece carries fine detail, the color story matters across the whole piece, or you plan to repeat the design across a small batch and need pieces to match.
+Choose polymer clay if: the piece is jewelry, the piece may meet moisture or sweat, the piece carries fine detail, the color story matters across the whole piece, or you plan to repeat the design across a small batch and need pieces to match closely.

 Choose air dry clay if: the piece is a kids' craft project that has to finish in one afternoon, the piece is decorative only and will live on a shelf, you do not have a dedicated oven for non-food cure, or the piece is a very large sculpture where an oven cure is impractical and shrinkage is acceptable.